 If those authors measured their marketing, they would discover that simple “human” emails get more opens, clicks, and replies than emails with fancy templates.
 I have read the research and done the tests myself.
 Simple emails perform better when they feel like they come from a real human.

 The emails you receive from your friends might have a hyperlink or an image, but they don’t have banners, branded fonts, or a gallery of images.
-You want your emails to feel like they are coming from a trusted friend, not a faceless company.
+The best email service for authors allows your emails to feel like they are coming from a trusted friend, not a faceless company.

 If you subscribe to the Author Media newsletter, you will see that every email feels like it comes from a real person and not from a corporation.